Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Closed-form expressions for and

-Hereafter, we concentrate on calculating \eqref{eq:UserFailProbCurrent} and \eqref{eq:UserFailProbCurrentFuture} for different channel model subcases.
-The rest of the benchmark procedure is straightforward\footnote{Perhaps it is tricky to also find the derivative of \eqref{eq:FailureProb_u_t} which is required for the first-order approximation in the Franck-Wolfe algorithm.
-So we get
+We recall that users $u_i$ for $i\geq 1$ arrive after user $u_0$, therefore their locations are unknown and we need to average over them\footnote{It might not be easy to find the derivative of \eqref{eq:FailureProb_u_t}, which is required for first-order approximation in the Franck-Wolfe algorithm.
+This is done as follows

 }.